iboucher125/NBodySimulator/README.md

 ## Components
 **Python**
-* nbody.py - Generates positions of N particles over given timesteps.
+* nbody.py - Generates positions of N particles over a given number of timesteps.
 This program is located in the python_code/ directory.
 N and timesteps are command line arguments.
 This program generates an output file called output_py.txt.

 This is an example of running this program for N=100 and timesteps=50: